pkp/ojs-user-guide/en/settings/workflow-settings.md

 ## <a name="submission"></a>Submission
 The Submission tab determines what information authors provide or agree to when they make a submission.

+### Disable Submissions
+If you want to disable submissions for the whole journal you can check the box here.
+Or to disable submissions in a specific section, click the **Journal Sections** link.

 ### Metadata
 If you Enable a metadata field it will be available for each submission.
 Checking **Submission Form** will allow authors to add it when they make a submission.
 Otherwise only an editor will be able to add it.